James Paul Johnson: Early life and career

 Johnson was born in Yankton, South Dakota, on June 2, 1930, to Fred and Evelyn Johnson.
 He earned his B.A. from Northwestern University in 1952 and later earned an LL.B. from the University of Colorado where he served on the board of editors for Volume 31 of the Rocky Mountain Law Review (now the University of Colorado Law Review).
 He graduated from law school in 1959.

 In 1952, Johnson enlisted into the United States Marine Corps, where he was a first lieutenant, and served as a jet pilot during the Korean War from 1952 to 1956.
 Johnson met Nancy Brown, with whom he had two children, at Northwestern University and married on the same day of their graduation.
 They moved to Fort Collins, Colorado in 1959.

 Johnson was admitted to the Colorado Bar in 1959 and briefly served in private practice prior to being named a deputy district attorney for the Eighth Judicial District of Colorado from 1959 to 1966.
 He was the Municipal Judge for Ault, Colorado from 1962 to 1965, and assistant district attorney from 1964 to 1966.

 Political career

 Johnson served as member of the Poudre R-1 School Board, Fort Collins from 1969 to 1971 and served as delegate to Colorado State Republican conventions from 1960 to 1972.

 Johnson unsuccessfully ran for a seat in the United States House of Representatives in the 1966 election.
 He campaigned in opposition to the Vietnam War.

+Congress

 During the 1972 elections he was elected to the House of Representatives and served until 1981.
-In February 1978 he apologized for stating that President "Carter didn't declare war on the West(ern United States) he bombed us without a declaration of war." in response to Carter's water project policies.
+In February 1978, he apologized for stating that President "Carter didn't declare war on the West(ern United States) he bombed us without a declaration of war." in response to Carter's water project policies.